mundimark/awesome-markdown-alternatives/README.md

 # Awesome Markdown Alternatives
 A collection of awesome light-weight markup markdown alternatives (libraries, services, editors, tools, cheatsheets, etc.)

-Note: :octocat: stands for the GitHub page and :gem: stands for the RubyGems page.

 ---

 [ANNOUNCEMENT] Looking for the latest news, tools, tips & tricks, and more about markdown and friends?
-Follow along the Manuscripts News ([@manuscriptsnews](https://twitter.com/manuscriptsnews)) channel on twitter for updates.
+Follow along the Manuscripts News ([@awesome-markdown-alternatives](https://github.com/manuscriptsnews)) channel on twitter for updates.

 ---